jennynicoleaustin/udemy-react/S23 Next JS/meetups/S23 Nextjs Notes.md

 - It is safe to add a password into the api folder files, since this will only ever run server-side
   - HOWEVER!!!!
 Don't forget about Git so safer to add into a .env file
 - *** add try/catch to handle errors

+V. 360 Sending HTTP requests to our internal API
+- internal API
+  - so we construct an absolute path when constructing the HTTP fetch request.